dstito/Portfolio/index.md

 Holla guys!
 Welcome to my projects portfolio website!😃

 ## **Intro**
 My name is Tito dwi Syahputra, you can call me Tito.
 I am a Data Enthusiast, currently looking for a job in this field.
 I have a Bachelor of Science Degree majoring in Physics from Institut Teknologi Bandung, Indonesia.
 I have completed some courses, finished some Virtual Internship Experiences & Virtual Job Simulation Program, and also completed some projects to sharpen and enhance my knowledges and skills related to Data Science.
+[To find out more about Me](./about.html).

 ## **Projects**
 ### **Exploring Customer Experience with British Airways**